-Construction activities from Alternative 1 would increasedecrease diesel emissions within the Port.
-Exposure in comparison to the Project CEQA Baseline of 2004.
-However, exposure to the atmosphere of dredge material from the creation of landfills at Berths 243-245 and the Northwest Slip also would produce odors from the decomposition of organic matter.
+Construction activities from Alternative 1 would increase diesel emissions within the Port.
+Exposure to the atmosphere of dredge material from the creation of landfills at Berths 243-245 and the Northwest Slip also would produce odors from the decomposition of organic matter.
 Residents and sensitive receptors would occur within 0.25 mile of these emission sources.
 Construction of Alternative 1 without mitigation would produce less than significant incremental odor impacts to sensitive receptors.
 However, since future Port operations and construction activities identified in Table 6-1 would (1) add additional odor emissions to cumulative impacts, and (2) continue the degraded odor levels in the Ports region, Alternative 1 would contribute to cumulatively considerable odor impacts.

-To reduce combustive and fugitive dust emissions, Alternative 1 construction activities would implement all applicable POLA Sustainable Construction Guidelines as part of unmitigated operating conditions, including MMs AQ-2.1 through AQ-2.6, as identified in Section 3.2.3 of this SEIS/SEIR.
-There are no other feasible measures that would further reduce odorous emissions from construction of Alternative 1.
+There are no feasible measures that would further reduce odorous emissions from construction of Alternative 1.
 As a result, Alternative 1 would produce cumulatively considerable and unavoidable contributions to ambient odor levels within the Project region.